 For me, the protests that took place in the months and years following the invasion of Iraq seemed like futile expressions of anger and disappointment, and served more as a chance to meet and share frustrations with other people who felt as disenfranchised and disillusioned with the political system as I did than meaningful ways to influence government policy and decision-making.
 The photographs in this portfolio were made between 2002 and 2007 and reflect some of the highs and lows of that period, as well as documenting my experiences.

 The protests in 2003 did not stop the invasion of Iraq, or seem to effect any real change at the time, but that period of discontent with the political establishment led to a huge shift in public opinion away from war and radicalised and politicised an entire generation.
 It also led to a change in the political system to prevent the British prime minister from taking the country to war without the support of the House of Commons.
 That legal requirement offers some protection against future military adventurism, and is a direct consequence of those protests.

-In addition to images of demonstrations against the war in Iraq, I’ve also included a number images I made at demonstrations against the 2006 Lebanon War, the introduction of student “top-up” fees, the Fire Brigades Union protests of 2002-2003, Pensions Action Group protests, and the Nation of Islam’s Million Man March in London.
+Update: In addition to images of demonstrations against the war in Iraq, I’ve also added a number images I made during the same period at demonstrations against the 2006 Lebanon War, the introduction of student “top-up” fees, the Fire Brigades Union protests of 2002-2003, Pensions Action Group protests, and the Nation of Islam’s Million Man March in London.